 - Volunteer Opportunities

-- Participants must be able to attend an 11-week program, comprised of Wednesday evening classes and one Saturday class.
+- Participants must be 18 years or older and able to attend a 12-week program, comprised of Wednesday evening classes, one Friday afternoon class and one Saturday morning class.

-- Click here to download an application for the Citizen Police Academy.
+- Click here to download an application for the Citizen Police Academy (PDF)

 As part of the application process all applicants must be fingerprinted.
 Please bring your completed application along with a photo ID to the Main Public Safety building during fingerprint service hours.